 3 Replacing Hardware

-This section provides information about replacing hardware elements of the operator panel.
+This section provides information on how to replace the hardware elements of the operator panel.
 When doing this, only use components and materials included in the latest version of the parts list.

 3.1 Replacing Fans and Filters